(I sold this car on October 7th, 1998; it is now in the Federal Way / Seattle, Washington area)

 I built this car in an old 20' by 30' Farm building, not some fancy chassis shop, so the next time someone says you can't.....

-Click on the buttons or the images below to navigate my site
+Click on any part of the images below to navigate around my site to email just put "mail" in front of my domain